cap-js/docs/java/cqn-services/remote-services.md

 ## Configuring Remote Services

-To enable _Remote Services_ in an application, add the following Maven dependency to your project:
+To enable _Remote Services_ for OData V2 or V4 APIs in an application, add the following Maven dependency to your project:

 ```xml
 <dependency>